trayio/connector-tester-public/README.md

 Now that the server is up and running successfully:

 1. Open a new terminal window and switch to frontend folder.
-2. Open config.js file in src folder in frontend directory.
+2. Open `config.js` file in src folder in frontend directory.
 3. Edit the API_URL to `http://localhost:5001`.
-Change the PARTNER_NAME to your [embeddedId](https://tray.io/documentation/embedded/getting-started/embedded-id-and-master-token/)
+Change the PARTNER_NAME to your [embeddedId](https://tray.io/documentation/embedded/getting-started/embedded-id-and-master-token/).
+4. (Optional step) Inside `config.js`, AUTH_DIALOG_URL by default is `embedded.tray.io`.
+Change it your white-labelld URL if you want to test whitelabelling.
-4. Run `npm install`
+5. Run `npm install`
-5. Run `npm run dev`
+6. Run `npm run dev`

 The above step should deploy the app on `http://localhost:5173`